robmisasi/eslint-plugin-headers/docs/rules/header-presence.md

 **preservePragmas**: boolean, preserves pragma expressions in leading comments when updating header.
 Defaults to `true`.
 No effect when `style: "line"`.

+**blockPrefix**: string, prepended to the start of the comment block.

+**blockSuffix**: string, appended at the end of the comment block.

+**linePrefix**: string, prepended to the start of each line of content.

 ## When Not To Use It

 Do not use this rule if you have no use for enforcing content in a file header.